Armley Park Primary School SEND Local Offer

 What do I do if I think my child or young person may have special educational needs?

 If you have any concerns about your child, go and see their teacher.
 You don’t need to wait until a formal parents evening as we have an ‘open door policy’ which means that all class teachers will be happy to meet with you before or after school and you can discuss your concerns.
 You will have the opportunity to see their work and the teacher will be able to provide any relevant assessment information which may be useful.
-Ms Thompson-Thorpe and Miss Caine, the SEND co-ordinators, are available to meet with parents and carers if they continue to have any concerns.
+Miss Caine, the SEND co-ordinator, is available to meet with parents and carers if they continue to have any concerns.

 How will school support my child or young person’s learning?

 Any children who need additional support will receive this is an organised way.
 Through rigorous assessment procedures, staff will determine what needs individual children may have and then plan the best way to support them.
 This may be through have some additional time with the class teacher or some individual or group sessions may be planned in with members of support staff.
 The SEND co-ordinator monitors the quality of provision provided for any children with additional needs to ensure it is appropriate and providing a high level of challenge.
 Assessment information is used to analyse the progress made by all children through school and if it is deemed that any child is not making sufficient progress, this will be addressed and alterations made to their personalised learning plans.
 Throughout the year, the SEND co-ordinator will meet with the teaching staff and formally record progress made and discuss plans for the future.
 If children have support from outside agencies, meetings will be arranged to discuss provision and progress and parents are invited to attend these.

 How will the curriculum be matched to my child or young person’s needs?